lifecoachbaig/baigelbytes/content/lifecoaching.md

 ## Pricing:

-*Do you work for or with a UK charity or are you a customer of one?*
+*Would you be interested in free life coaching?*

-I'm looking to gain experience working with different clients so for a limited time I'm offereing free sessions & messaging support to charity workers, volunteers and customers of charities.
-Email me using the address below to find out if you're eligible.
+I'm looking to gain experience working with different clients so for a limited time I'm offereing free sessions & messaging support.
+Email me using the address below if you're interested!

 *To book a session email me at:*